Prix de Rome Architecture

 Prix de Rome Visual Arts

-Winner Prix de Rome Visual Arts 2021: Alexis Blake!
+Prix de Rome Visual Arts 2021

 About Prix de Rome

-The Prix de Rome is the oldest award in the Netherlands for artists under the age of 40 and architects under the age of 35.
+The Prix de Rome is the oldest award in the Netherlands for visual artists and architects under the age of 35.
 The award dates back to 1808 when Louis Napoleon introduced the Prix de Rome in the Netherlands to promote the arts.
 Although the award adopted various guises over the years, the aim has always been to trace talented artists and promote their further development and visibility.
 Since January 2012, the organisation and funding of the award is handled by the Mondriaan Fund.
 The Fund does so with due respect for the Prix de Rome’s long history and with the express wish to guarantee its status as an independent award.